 The first and last game for each player is listed; for current first team squad members, the last game remains blank.
 In 2012, Warrington became the first rugby league club to introduce Heritage Numbers: 1-15 were awarded to the 15 men who played in the first game under the Northern Union, against Hunslet on 7 September 1895, and then the numbers proceed sequentially from there.

-Arthur Gladstone Bramhall is anomalous in this run, as his sole appearance on 29 December 1914 was initially over-looked; when identified, rather than retrospectively adjusting the numbers of the 889 players who had followed him, he was awarded the next available number, 1103, instead of the number 214 he should have had.
+Since initially being published, three errors have been identified.
+Arthur Gladstone Bramhall was the first to be spotted, as his sole appearance on 29 December 1914 was initially over-looked; when identified, rather than retrospectively adjusting the numbers of the 889 players who had followed him, he was awarded the next available number, 1103, instead of the number 214 he should have had.

-A further error has recently been spotted by Stan Lewandowski, who identified that Damian Gregory was incorrectly awarded a Heritage Number for a sole substitute appearance against France in 1988, when in fact he never took the field.
+In 2019 Stan Lewandowski identified that Damian Gregory was incorrectly awarded a Heritage Number for a sole substitute appearance against France in 1988, when in fact he never took the field.
 Again, rather than restating numbers the club have left the numbers as they are.

 Unfortunately, as explained in the article on The Forgotten 48, players who only played in competitive games pre-1895 are not officially recognised by the club, and have no Heritage Number.
 I have though taken the liberty to introduce my own numbering for these players to give them some form of parity with those who played after the breakaway: thus the 48 players who played in competitive games pre-1895 have Heritage Numbers in the format of 0xx, so Harry Ashton snr is 001, and so on, until F Hampson 048.
 Sequentially, Fair Barber then continues the run, starting with the official Heritage Number 1.